 Smaney worked around an error to begin the bottom of the fifth inning, preserving the tie by getting three straight outs on a sacrifice bunt, a lineout and a grounder back to the circle.

-Smaney set down seven consecutive Maroon batters until allowing back-to-back one-out singles in the seventh inning.
+Smaney set down seven consecutive Maroons until allowing back-to-back one-out singles in the seventh inning.
 With the tying run at the plate, Smaney proceeded to strike out Skye Collins and induce a groundball to Stevens at third base to end the game.

-Tupa went 2-for-3 with two runs, two stolen bases and the game-winning RBI for the Titans.
+Tupa went 2-for-3 with two runs scored and two stolen bases for the Titans.

 Regnerus (3-2) went the distance in the pitcher's circle for University of Chicago, allowing 10 hits and a pair of walks without recording a strikeout.

-Angellotti was 3-for-4 to lead the Maroon offense, which also received two hits each from Hayes, Nelson and Samantha Lauro.
+Angellotti went 3-for-4 to lead the Maroon offense, which also received two hits each from Hayes, Nelson and Samantha Lauro.

-University of Chicago's 11-run setback in Saturday's opener matched its largest loss since suffering a 15-3 setback to Trine University (Ind.) during a 2016 NCAA Division III regional final contest.
+University of Chicago's 11-run defeat in Saturday's opener matched its largest loss since suffering a 15-3 setback to Trine University (Ind.) during a 2016 NCAA Division III regional final contest.

 UW-Oshkosh conducts its home opener Tuesday (April 2) against Marian University at the UW-Oshkosh Softball Park.